-The PSRetryAttempts parameter tells the Provisioning Wizard how many times to retry the transmission, at intervals specified by the PSRetryWait parameter.
-If the error persists through all retry attempts, the wizard will note the error in the log, skip the current message property or element, and move on to process the next item.
-Depending on the Log level setting (on the Specify Run Information screen), the retry attempts may appear in the program logs with no other documented error or warning.
+The PSRetryAttempts parameter tells the Provisioning Wizard how many times to retry the transmission at intervals specified by the PSRetryWait parameter.
+If the error persists through all retry attempts, the wizard logs an error, skips the current message property or element, and continues to process the next item.
+Depending on the Log level setting (on the Specify Run Information screen), the retry attempts can appear in the program logs with no other documented error or warning.
 The default settings (PSRetryAttempts=3, PSRetryWait=15) tell the wizard to retry an AD transmission to a maximum of three attempts at 15-second intervals.

-i IMPORTANT: If you set the PSRetry parameters to some values higher than their defaults, you should also consider adjusting the WatchDogMinutes parameter.
-WatchDogMinutes specifies the number of minutes (default=180) of inactivity the Data Migration Wizard will wait before concluding the connection has timed out and aborting the process.
+i IMPORTANT: If you set the PSRetry parameters to values higher than the defaults, consider adjusting the WatchDogMinutes parameter.
+WatchDogMinutes specifies the number of minutes (default=180) of inactivity the Data Migration Wizard waits before concluding the connection has timed out and ending the process.
 Quest recommends you set WatchDogMinutes at the greater of: its 180-minute default, or a setting of 10 minutes for every 30 seconds of retry waiting (PSRetryAttempts x PSRetryWait).